 Stocks plummet.
 Dow drops nearly 1,300 points after worrying inflation data

-All three major indexes plunged on Tuesday after worse-than-expected inflation data raised fears the Federal Reserve will need to continue raising interest rates aggrsesively to bring prices under control.
+All three major indexes plunged on Tuesday after worse-than-expected inflation data raised fears the Federal Reserve will need to continue raising interest rates aggressively to bring prices under control.

-The Dow Jones Industrial Average fell nearly 1,300 points, while the tech-heavy Nasdaq fell by about 5%, and the broad-based S&P 500 fell by about 4%.
+The Dow Jones Industrial Average fell nearly 1,300 points, while the broad-based S&P 500 fell by over 4%.

 The latest consumer price index showed prices rose by 8.3% in August from a year earlier.
 While that was less than in June, inflation didn't slow as much as Wall Street had expected.